Cyberwolfdev/windows-11-pro-free-website/README.md

 Now it will start downloading this file and click ``Save`` if asked.
 Now open Windows Explorer.
 Go to the directory where it got downloaded, and double click it.
 It will open a Command Prompt Console (Windows Terminal, Windows Console Host or any other).
 It will soon ask UAC  permissions, and then click ``Yes``.
 Now when you see a menu with options, click ``2`` on your keyboard.
 Now wait until it is done!
 And it is activated!

 # Video Tutorial
 No one yet.
 You are allowed to make one for me and share it.
-Or i will add one soon.
+Or op will add one soon.
 # Last Words
 I hope you enjoy it!
 If you have any further questions, you can email me at Minionguyjpro@gmail.com or comment on this guide.